microsoft/Kusto-Query-Language/doc/exp-function.md

 ---
 title: exp() - Azure Data Explorer
-description: This article describes exp() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/23/2018
+description: Learn how to use the exp() function to return the base-e exponential value of x. ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
 ---
 # exp()